kohkimakimoto/altax/README.md

 # Installation

-Just puts `altax` command file on your directory that is recommended to the path setting directory. (ex /usr/local/bin or /usr/bin .

-Instead of manually, you can use quick install that is to run the following command on root user.
+You can use quick install that is to run the following command on root user.

     $ curl https://raw.github.com/kohkimakimoto/altax/master/installer.sh | sh

+You will get `altax` command in your `/usr/local/bin/`

 # Usage